 Has not become extensively decayed or involved in periodontal disease; and

-Is not more susceptible to injury than a whole natural tooth.
+Is not more susceptible to injury than a whole natural tooth (for example a tooth that has not been previously broken, chipped, filled, cracked or fractured).

 Specialty drug means a drug, medicine or medication, or biological used as a specialized therapy developed for chronic, complex sicknesses or bodily injuries.
 Specialty drugs may: